 Pride

 The Pride BRG aims to continue building a culture that embraces equality and creates an engaged workforce of LGBTQIA+ associates, clients and customers.
-In 2023, the BRG participated in the local AIDS walk and multiple Pride Month celebrations at UMB locations throughout the country.
+In 2024, associates attended Pride events in multiple cities and the Pride group was named ERG of the Year from the Mid-America LGBT Chamber in Kansas City.

 SOMOS

-The SOMOS BRG works to improve the effectiveness and efficiency of UMB to recruit, retain and develop Hispanic/Latino talent, and develop a client and market connection through community involvement.
+The SOMOS BRG works to improve the effectiveness and efficiency of UMB to recruit, retain and develop Hispanic/Latino talent, and develop client and local connections through community involvement.
 Somos is derived from the verb “ser” which means “to be”.
 Somos is the first-person plural verb form which means “we are.”

 Veterans Engagement Taskforce (VET)